Key takeaways

 If your employer offers affordable coverage that provides minimum value, you already are receiving a subsidy from your employer in the form of pre-tax health insurance benefits and an employer contribution to your premiums.
 The exchanges are designed to offer subsidized health insurance benefits to people who are self-employed, retired before age 65, and people who work for a company that does not offer affordable health benefits.

-Note that some employers offer coverage that is either not affordable or does not provide minimum value (by doing this, they can avoid the potentially larger penalty they would pay if they didn’t offer coverage at all).
-These plans, while technically considered minimum essential coverage, can be quite skimpy – and to clarify, large employers are subject to a penalty if they offer these plans and their employers opt for a subsidized plan in the exchange instead.
+Note that some employers offer coverage that is either not affordable or does not provide minimum value (by doing this, large employers can avoid the potentially larger penalty they would pay if they didn’t offer coverage at all).
+These plans, while technically considered minimum essential coverage, can be quite skimpy – and to clarify, large employers are subject to a penalty if they offer these plans and their employers opt for a subsidized plan in the exchange/Marketplace instead.
 If your employer offers a plan that doesn’t meet the affordability rules and/or the minimum value rules, you do have access to premium subsidies in the exchange if you’re otherwise eligible based on your income, immigration status, etc.

 Are people with Medicaid or CHIP eligible for premium subsidies?